Fraunhofer-ITMP/PEMT/README.md

 ## General Info

-PET is a patent extractor tool that enables users to retrieve patents relevant to drug discovery.
+PEMT is a patent extractor tool that enables users to retrieve patents relevant to drug discovery.
 The overall workflow of the tool can be seen in the figure below:

 <p align="center">
   <img src="docs/source/framework.jpg">